vengi-voxel/vengi/docs/voxedit/Index.md

 # About

-This is an opensource, cross platform voxel volume editor.
+This is an opensource, cross platform voxel volume editor with scripting support.

 You can load and save a lot of different [voxel formats](../Formats.md).
 Its built around [256 color palettes](../Palette.md).
+Animation support is in progress.

+> The voxel editor is not yet ready for production work - if you are a **developer** or **voxel artist**, please consider contributing.

 # Requirements